mamorum/poml/doc/user-guide.md

 ```
 {{#model4}}
-  {{dist}}
+  {{pkg}}
   <name>Demo App</name>
 {{/model4}}
 ```

-We can add spaces around the `key` like `{{ dist }}`.
+We can add spaces around the `key` like `{{ pkg }}`.
 Poml Processor converts the front spaces to newlines before converting placeholders and the behind spaces after converting.
 One space is converted one newline.

 Now, we can write one pleceholder per one line.